akwohlgenant/akwohlgenant.github.io/_posts/2020-05-22-mbakkenoilwells.md

 Select an operator and/or a range of completion dates to see the filtered wells and their respective cumulative oil production in the map view.

 Please feel free to contact me with any suggestions.
+Comment...

 <center>